-Following on from this in April 2003 there was a general email sent to his senior students around the world which asked them, in the spirit of guru daksina, to choose either not to use the singular word ‘Viniyoga’ to represent Desikachar’s and Krishnamacharya’s approach to teaching Yoga or to remove their names from their communications.
+Following on from this on April 24th 2003 there was a general email sent to his senior students around the world which asked them, in the spirit of guru daksina, to choose either not to use the singular word ‘Viniyoga’ to represent Desikachar’s and Krishnamacharya’s approach to teaching Yoga or to remove their names from their communications.

 When I introduced the concept of viniyoga in the late 70’s and early 80’s, I never imagined that it will replace the word “Yoga”.

 I am extremely disappointed with the situation today, where this has become the case and caused so much distortion and confusion.
 Hence I request you to either delete the word Viniyoga to represent my teacher’s teaching, or remove my father’s and my name from your communications.
-This is the least you can do for me, as a guru dakshina.
+This is the least you can do for me, as a guru dakṣiṇa.

 Please feel free to forward this to other students whose email addresses I don’t have.

 It is this feeling that offers a potential message, as TKV Desikachar discusses in the lecture series published as “What are we Seeking”, in that ‘Yoga is to relate and to unite‘.
 Yet according to the teaching of Krishnamacharya and Desikachar, Yoga must be taught in a way appropriate for each person and their situation.